geraldmc/bioinformatics_prompts/README.md

 interaction.start_conversation()
 ```

-This will start a terminal-based conversation where you can:
+This will start a terminal-based conversation where you may:
 - Select a bioinformatics topic template
 - Ask questions within that domain
 - Get contextually-aware responses from Claude
-- Switch templates or reset conversations as needed
+- Switch templates or reset the conversation as needed

 ### Programmatic Usage